-With Disney’s Animal Kingdom, head Imagineer Joe Rohde created a park that pleads to look after our earth and the beautiful diversity it created.
-From the deep jungles of Asia to the African Savanna and the snowy peaks of the Himalayas.
-But also too far-away planets and even back in time when dinosaurs ruled the world.
-It is the only Disney theme park that houses zoo-like attractions as well as rides and shows.
-We went on a gay-old adventure in search of Disney’s Animal Kingdom’s Pride mural and investigated how queer the animal kingdom actually is.
+With Disney’s Animal Kingdom, head Imagineer Joe Rohde created a park that pleads to look after our earth and the beautiful diversity it made.
+The theme park in Orlando, Florida, gives (LGBTQ+) visitors an inside into the deep jungles of Asia, the African Savanna, and the snowy peaks of the Himalayas.
+But also too far-away planets and even back in time when dinosaurs ruled the world, it is the only Disney theme park that houses zoo-like attractions, rides, and shows.
+We went on a gay-old adventure searching for Disney’s Animal Kingdom’s Pride mural and investigated how queer the animal kingdom is.
 We hope you enjoy our Walt Disney World Resort adventure, including videos and photos!
 Let’s look at Disney’s Animal Kingdom through a Couple of Men‘s eyes!

 Animal Kingdom: Disney’s way of edutaining us about our earth

 Disney’s Animal Kingdom showcases the beauty of nature.
 It is the biggest theme park ever built by the Walt Disney Company and the last one that was built in the United States.
 As a zoological theme park, they focus on animal conservation while celebrating all living things.
 Disney’s Animal Kingdom is definitely the greenest park of the Walt Disney World Resort in Orlando.
 With all the stunning views, we felt many times visually transported to rural destinations across the world.

 Walking around, it feels like some edutainment ideas have made way for IP-driven fun.
 But Disney’s Animal Kingdom still finds ways to advocate for a greener way of living on our planet.
 Over the last decade, many zoo’s around the world started doing the same.
 So it is time for The Walt Disney Company to step up and become yet again the frontrunner of edutainment.